aridoza/foundational-java/oop-java/objects-and-classes-lesson/README.md

 Here are some basic rules for writing our own constructors (as opposed to just using the empty ones Java provides by default):

-1. A constructor must exactly match the class name it's contained in.
+1. A constructor must exactly match the class name in which it's contained.
 2. A constructor has no return type.
 3. A constructor may not be static.